our services

 The Egg Freezing Process

-If you decide to pursue egg freezing for fertility in Los Angeles, Rolling Hills Estates & Rancho Palos Verdes, CA, your doctor will start treatment like the hormones used in IVF procedures to trigger your body to release multiple eggs.
+If you decide to pursue egg freezing, Dr. Macer will perform an initial consultation to assess your fertility and discuss your goals with you.
 Your fertility doctor will then retrieve the eggs and freeze them.
 Your eggs will be available to unfreeze and fertilize using your partner’s or donated sperm when you’re ready to get pregnant.
 Your eggs will remain in the same fertile state they were in when they were retrieved, giving you a high chance of getting pregnant with a healthy baby.
+The process takes about two weeks, but this can look different for everyone depending on the person and their individual situation.
+Interested in egg freezing?
+Get started at Halo Fertility and give yourself options.

 EGG FREEZING